kevinolega/callcentertrainingtips/6wel/guidelines/scan-writing.md

 If you don't have a lot of time, use the scanner app on your smartphone.

-I have developed the habit of scanning my notes so I always have a copy in case the paper gets lost or ruined.
+I have developed the habit of scanning my notes, so I always have a copy in case the paper gets lost or ruined.

-Scanning your writing using a smartphone is a quick way to have a digital backup of your writing.
+Scanning your writing using a smartphone is a quick way to have a digital backup of your notes.

 You can encode your most important writing on a computer later.